fatih/vim-go/README.md

 	:he go-commands

 Usage and commands are listed below until we moved them all into `doc/vim-go.txt`

+** CAUTIOUS: command with a non `Go` prefix will be replaced in the following days with a `Go` prefix.
+Please do not forget to update your mappings,settings,etc.. accordingly **

 Import/Drop is automatically done via goimports, however you always have the option to call explicitly: